 Tip #5: Make Your Favorite Plant-Based Milk at Home

-This is a super simple tip, but for all the plant-based folks out there, making your own homemade hemp milk or cashew milk is so much better for you.
+This is a super simple tip, but for all the plant-based folks out there, making your own homemade hemp milk is so much better for you.
 It helps you avoid those unwanted gums and fillers, while also reducing the need to purchase your plant-based milk in yet another plastic container.
 It’s a win for your health and the environment!

 Just by making these simple lifestyle changes, you’ll soon be on your way to living a more sustainable lifestyle and you'll be able to feel better knowing that you are doing something good—both for yourself and for the planet.